pvledoux/Pvl_checkif/README.md

 Pvl Checkif is an ExpresionEngine plugin that checks if a value is in a list (default separator: |) or if it isn't.

+This plugin can also check if a module or extension is installed.

 ##Parameters:

 - **value**: required